amorist/awesome/README.md

 - [tip](https://github.com/tanin47/tip) - Programmable tooltip that can be used with any Mac OS app
 - [V2RayX](https://github.com/Cenmrev/V2RayX) - GUI for v2ray-core on macOS
 - [bitbar](https://github.com/matryer/bitbar) - Put the output from any script or program in your Mac OS X Menu Bar
-- [ios-app-signer](https://github.com/DanTheMan827/ios-app-signer) - This is an app for OS X that can (re)sign apps and bundle them into ipa files that are ready to be installed on an iOS device.
 - [ios-deploy](https://github.com/ios-control/ios-deploy) - Install and debug iPhone apps from the command line, without using Xcode
 - [EarlGrey](https://github.com/google/EarlGrey) - :tea: iOS UI Automation Test Framework
 - [QQPlugin-macOS](https://github.com/TKkk-iOSer/QQPlugin-macOS) -